esitarski/RaceDB/Install-Readme.txt

 * Windows x86 MSI Installer (for 32-bit windows).
 * Windows x86-64 MSI Installer (for 64-bit windows).

-To determine what whether you are running 32 or 64 bit Windows, see: windows.microsoft.com/en-us/windows7/find-out-32-or-64-bit
+To determine whether you are running 32 or 64 bit Windows, see: windows.microsoft.com/en-us/windows7/find-out-32-or-64-bit

 ***********************************************************************